glotzerlab/signac-docs/docs/source/hooks.rst

 ============

 One of the goals of the **signac** framework is to make it easy to track the provenance of research data and to ensure its reproducibility.
-Hooks make it possible to track state changes to each job in a **signac** project as the :ref:`FlowProject<flow-project>` operates on it.
+Hooks make it possible to execute user-defined functions before or after :ref:`FlowProject<flow-project>` operations act on a **signac** project.
+For example, hooks can be used to track state changes before and after each operation.

-A hook is a function that is called at a specific point relative to the execution of a **signac-flow** :ref:`operation<operations>`.
+A hook is a function that is called at a specific time relative to the execution of a **signac-flow** :ref:`operation <operations>`.
-A hook is triggered when an operation starts, exits, succeeds, or raises an exception.
+A hook can be triggered when an operation starts, exits, succeeds, or raises an exception.

 A basic use case is to log the success/failure of an operation by creating a hook that sets a job document value ``job.doc.operation_success`` to ``True`` or ``False``.
-Additionally, a user may record the `git commit ID <https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History>`_ upon the start of an operation, allowing them to track which version of code ran the operation.
+As another example, a user may record the `git commit ID <https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History>`_ upon the start of an operation, allowing them to track which version of code ran the operation.

 .. _hook_triggers: